ttulttul/ComfyUI-Iterative-Mixer/README.md

 - Reworked the node parameters a bit.
 This commit breaks your workflows -- sorry.

 ## Nodes

+### IterativeMixingSampler:

+This node feeds into a `SamplerCustom` node to implement iterative mixing sampling, with various options to control the process.
+- **model**: a diffusion model
+- **mixing_masks**: *this optional parameter is currenty unused*; in future, you will be able to feed in a batch of masks that will be mixed in at each stage of denoising
+- **sampler**: select a sampling method such as `euler`
+- **alpha_1**: a parameter that controls the `blending_schedule` curve's steepness
+- **blending_schedule**: select between `cosine`, `logistic`, and `linear` blending curves for different results
+- **blending_function**: select between `addition`, `slerp`, and `norm_only` to slightly vary how the latents are blended during sampling
+- **normalize_on_mean**: normalize the input latent by subtracting out its mean value; this fixes a known issue with SD models that produce washed out images
+- **start_blending_at_pct**: set the fraction of `steps` at which the blending curve will begin to start mixing in diffused latents; prior to this fraction of `steps`, only the noised `z_prime` latents will be sent to the model for denoising
+- **stop_blending_at_pct**: set the fraction of `steps` at which the blending curve will stop mixing in noised latents; after this point, the model will only be given denoised latents
+- **clamp_blending_at_pct**: without altering the blending curve, clamp the curve to 1.0 to halt blending of noised latents after this fraction of `steps`; this setting can be more effective than `stop_blending_at_pct` but has a similar effect
+- **blend_min**: squeeze the minimum value of the blending curve to this value; this has the effect of putting a minimum on the fraction of the denoised latent that is blended with the noised latent sequence
+- **blend_max**: squeeze the maximum value of the blending curve to this value; this has the effect of putting a maximum on the fraction of the denoised latent that is blended with the noised latent sequence, ensuring that some amount of the noise latent is always blended in
+- **perlin_mode**: used with the `euler_perlin` sampler option above, this selects between different perlin noise blending modes; if I have time, I'll write some documentation to describe precisely what these modes do
+- **perlin_strength**: a metric that controls the amount of perlin noise operations that take place during sampling
+- **perlin_scale**: this controls the blobby-ness of the perlin noise; values near 1.0 are close to pure noise where as values close to 100.0 result in huge blobs taking up nearly the entire area

+### IterativeMixingScheduler:

+Use this node in combination with the `IterativeMixingSampler` described above.
+This node generates a set of sigmas to feed into the mixing sampler.
+It requires a model input to fetch the sigmas-related parameters from the model.
+The options on this node should be self-explanatory.

+## MixingMaskGeneratorNode:

+This node generates a batch of perlin noise masks.
+In future, you will be able to feed these masks into the `IterativeMixingSampler` to precisely control latent mixing by applying a mask to the process at each step.
+For now, it offers a way to see for yourself what the perlin masks look like at various scale levels.

+## Deprecated Nodes

+The nodes described below are deprecated.
+Use them at your own risk to obtain interesting and potentially buggy results.

 ### Iterative Mixing KSampler:
 This node de-noises a latent image while mixing a bit of a noised sequence of latents at each step.